 So, when I was recently asked to try out Benjamin Moore’s ben & ME bag to transform a room with a fresh new coat of paint, I jumped at the opportunity.
 Paint is definitely one of the easiest and quickest ways to give a room a new look.

 The overall plan for our main floor is to achieve a light and airy feel.
-I decided to tackle the living room first since it’s less involved than the kitchen.
+I decided to tackle the living room first since it’s much less work than transforming the kitchen.

 We started by ripping out the carpet and oak stained baseboards, which will eventually be replaced with hardwood flooring and deeper baseboards in a white-painted finish.